Connecting People, Places, and Possibilities

 See All News

-The Goose Bay Airport Corporation (GBAC) is pleased to share its 2023–24 Annual Report, outlining key achievements, financial updates, operational highlights, and strategic direction over the past year.
-The report reflects an important period of growth, renewal, and forward momentum for Labrador’s largest airport.
+The Goose Bay Airport Corporation (GBAC) is pleased to share its 2023–24 and 2024–25 Annual Reports, outlining key achievements, financial updates, operational highlights, and strategic direction over the past two years.
+Together, these reports reflect an important period of growth, renewal, and forward momentum for Labrador's largest airport.

 We’re currently working on translating the Goose Bay Airport website into Innu-aimun and Inuttitut.